PaulWay/openscad_work/Test_pieces/README.md

 Work on angled bends that can attach to standard PVC piping.

+**File: `cylinder_from_to.scad`**

+Testing being able to create a cylinder from and to two arbitrary XYZ locations.
+This is useful for forming cylindrical lattices and other shapes formed of linked cylinders that are not easily defined in terms of their rotations or translations in relation to each-other.

 **File: `shredder_blade.scad`**

 Tests for constructing a shredder blade in plastic.